odytrice/kubernetes/cert-manager/Readme.md

 ## Setup LetsEncrypt Cluster Issuer

-First, you create a file called `cluster-issuers.yaml` and then paste in the following code. make sure you replace the email placeholders with your own emails
+First, you create a file called `cluster-issuers.yaml` and then paste in the following code.

+**NOTE** Make sure you replace the email placeholders with your own emails

 ```yaml
 apiVersion: cert-manager.io/v1alpha2